WomenAndTech/static-site/README.md

 ## Style guide

 The Style Guide is a reference for adding content to the site.
 It contains content module examples, style patterns, code snippets and page templates.
-Each modules was created to work as standalone components.
+Each module was created to work as a standalone component.
 Add modules as needed to build the page content with consistent designs.

 View the guide here: <http://womenandtech.github.io/style_guide>